Allocation of research funding is central to the Society’s work of supporting historians and historical research.

 - Workshop Grants – enabling groups of historians, at any career stage, to come together to discuss projects in detail: introduced in 2022 and running for its second year in 2023

-- Jinty Nelson Teaching Grants – a new scheme to facilitate innovative and creative teaching practice: to be launched on 31 March 2023
+- Jinty Nelson Teaching Grants – a new scheme to facilitate innovative and creative teaching practice: to be launched in Spring/Summer 2023

 Applicants for Royal Historical Society funding must be members of the Society, with several exceptions at Postgraduate level.
 To find out how to become a Fellow, Associate Fellow, Member or Postgraduate Member, please see our Join Us page.